ecampana/borrow-my-style/README.md

 [Data cleanining pipeline (notebook)](https://github.com/ecampana/borrow-my-style/blob/master/data-cleaning-pipeline.ipynb)

-[//]: # This notebook outlines the data cleaning and transformations that were performed on the client company's data for the purposes of analyzing it.

 The company is a young start up with a small technical team.
 They are immensely interested in find ways to explore the data and extract fashion trends that could help lenders.
 The inventory information is stored on a Heroku PostgreSQL database.

 From the orders table we can determine the rental count of each item.
 This information can be used, for example, to learn how often an item is rented during its listing lifetime.